 GoodTherapy.org, SW CPE is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #0395.

-Jeff Peterson is a licensed clinical professional counselor, a licensed professional counselor, and a nationally certified counselor in the States of Missouri, Kansas, and Colorado.
-He is a graduate of the University of Iowa and Walden University and a PhD doctoral candidate in Clinical Mental Health Counseling Education and Supervision.
-Jeff is adjunct faculty in the Psychology Department at Avila University in Kansas City, and at Argosy University in Denver, Colorado.
+Jeff Peterson, PhD, LCPC, LPC, NCC is a licensed clinical professional counselor, a licensed professional counselor, and a nationally certified counselor in the States of Missouri, Kansas, and Colorado.
+He is a graduate of the University of Iowa and Walden University and has recently completed his PhD in Clinical Mental Health Counseling Education and Supervision.
+Dr. Peterson is adjunct faculty in the Psychology Department at Avila University in Kansas City, and at Argosy University in Denver, Colorado.

-For more information about Jeff Peterson, please visit his website at www.kcpsychotherapy.com.
+For more information about Dr. Peterson, please visit his website at www.kcpsychotherapy.com.